 112 is the general emergency line throughout the European Union (similar to 911 in the U.S.) Operators will speak English and German as well as Czech.
 The number can be dialed from any phone, and the call is free.

 In case of a non-urgent emergency, doctors/hospitals can be contacted directly.

 Student Services Center

 The Student Services Center offers students and prospective students a variety of information and assistance.
-The Admissions, Registration, and Payments Specialists can all be found in this office.
+The Admissions, Student Services, and Financial Specialists can all be found in this office.

 The Admissions Specialist offers information and guidance about how to gain admission to any of our university programs.